-- Retaliation is an increasingly common legal claim. - The Title IX regulations prohibit institutions from "intimidating, coercing, or retaliating against" individuals. - Title IX Coordinators should ensure that the institution effectively communicates a message about protection against retaliation. - Ensure policies clearly prohibit retaliation. - Ensure resolution procedures are explicitly applicable to retaliation claims. - Ensure that training includes information about the prohibition on retaliation.
+- Retaliation is an increasingly common legal claim - The Title IX regulations prohibit colleges and universities from "intimidating, coercing, or retaliating against" individuals - Title IX Coordinators should ensure that the institution effectively communicates a message about protection against retaliation and that reporting parties understand their rights. - Ensure policies clearly prohibit retaliation - Ensure resolution procedures are explicitly applicable to retaliation claims. - Ensure that training includes information about the prohibition on retaliation.